Jim Cooper: The Golden Goose Award

 In 2012, Cooper created the Golden Goose Award to recognize the human and economic benefits of federally funded research.
 Each year, the award is given to scientists to highlight examples of seemingly obscure studies that have led to major breakthroughs and resulted in significant societal impact.
 Cooper's inspiration for the award came from his desire to reverse the legacy of former Senator William Proxmire's "Golden Fleece Award", which attacked federal spending he saw as wasteful, often federally funded scientific research.
 Cooper, known as "Father Goose", was honored at the 2022 Golden Goose Award Ceremony.

 Retirement

 On January 25, 2022, Cooper announced he would not run for reelection and would retire from Congress.
 Cooper made the decision due to the state legislature's controversial move to split Davidson County into three congressional districts in an attempt to gerrymander another Republican district.

 The final map pushed the 5th into portions of heavily Republican counties to the east and south.
 Joe Biden easily won the old 5th with 60% of the vote, but Donald Trump would have carried the new 5th with 55%.
 At the same time, parts of Nashville were drawn into the heavily Republican 6th and 7th districts.
+Cooper's only options would have been running in the new 5th, which would have been almost two-thirds new to him, or challenging Republican incumbents John Rose in the 6th (which included the western portion of the area he had represented during his first congressional stint) or Mark Green in the 7th.
 Believing he had no realistic chance of staying in Congress, Cooper opted to retire.